 19B.
 Calculating interest on money owing

-(1) Interest on money that remains owing after the date determined in accordance with section 6.13(6) (“the due date”) is to be calculated on a simple interest basis for the number of days from the due date until the day before the day on which a payment is received by the local government.
+(1) Interest on money that remains owing after the date determined in accordance with section 6.13(6) (the due date) is to be calculated on a simple interest basis for the number of days from the due date until the day before the day on which a payment is received by the local government.

 (2) The principal sum on which interest is calculated for a financial year may include interest accrued but not paid in a previous financial year but is not to include interest accrued in the current financial year.